vfeskov/blog/source/_posts/free-https-on-multi-container-elastic-beanstalk-without-load-balancer.md

 ### Important to know

-LetsEncrypt has [rate limits](https://letsencrypt.org/docs/rate-limits/) which you might bump up against if you recreate instance too much.
+LetsEncrypt has [rate limits](https://letsencrypt.org/docs/rate-limits/) which you might bump up against if you recreate instance too many times.
 You don't have to worry about limits if you're just deploying new versions of your application.

 The certificate is renewed automatically by the [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion#automatic-certificate-renewal) container.